Researchers say a lack of knowledge and a fear of losing continuity of care keeps people with high deductible insurance plans from shopping around.

 Do health plans with high deductibles motivate patients to shop around?

-According to recent research published in JAMA Internal Medicine, the answer may be no.
+According to recent research published in

 In a poll of people in the United States enrolled in high-deductible health plans (HDHPs), researchers found a minority were engaging in price shopping and other “consumer-type” behaviors.